Daniel-Hug/rps-bot/README.md

  1. helpers.js
     - contains generic helper functions that are not specific to this app
+    - all exports are properties of this file's only global: `$`
-    - the first JS file loaded (has no dependencies)
+    - the first JS file loaded -no dependencies
  2. control.js
     - contains functions with functionality specific to this app
+    - all exports are properties of this file's only global: `_`
-    - can use functions from helpers.js
+    - can access all properties of `$`*
  3. app.js
     - initializes everything (generates necessary DOM, adds event listeners, etc.)
+    - all exports are properties of this file's only global: `app`
-    - can use functions from helpers.js and control.js
+    - can access all properties of `$` and `_`

+\*control.js is loaded before app.js, but properties of `app` can be used in control.js functions if the functions are called only *after* the properties used are set.